drandreaskrueger/devcon3/README.md

 * keeping the mentioned links somewhere.
 There is so much happening.

-There might be some more info in the chat https://gitter.im/ethereum-unofficial/devcon .
+There might be some more info in the chat https://gitter.im/ethereum-unofficial/devcon (please create an official chatroom).

 What a pity my body was not in Cancun, but you can be sure - my mind was.
 Greetings from London.

 Good night,
 Andreas Krueger

 ## History